-The mission of Graham County Detention Center is to provide for community safety, facility security and the welfare of staff and inmates.
+The mission of Graham County Detention Facility is to provide for community safety, facility security and the welfare of staff and inmates.
 Facility operations comply with the standards for local detention facilities set forth by the National Sheriff’s Association, the American Correctional Association, the Arizona Detention Association, and the National Commission on Correctional Health Care.

-The primary function of the detention center is to safely and securely, detain both pre-trial detainees and County sentenced inmates.
+The primary function of the detention facility is to safely and securely, detain both pre-trial detainees and County sentenced inmates.
 However, staff members understand that inmates are subject to deprivations resulting merely from confinement and that their role is not to inflict punishment, but make the inmate’s period of confinement as productive as possible.

 Staff & Inmate Goals

-The effective operation of the Detention Center is dependent on a highly motivated, well-trained staff who continually strive to improve both their individual job performances and their areas of responsibility.
+The effective operation of the Detention Facility is dependent on a highly motivated, well-trained staff who continually strive to improve both their individual job performances and their areas of responsibility.
 To encourage professional growth, staff members are provided with training within the department and are given opportunities to attend outside training.